Robert John Bardo: Murder

 Bardo carried a red paperback copy of The Catcher in the Rye when he murdered Schaeffer, which he tossed onto the roof of a building as he fled.
-He insisted that it was coincidental and that he was not emulating Mark David Chapman, who had also carried a copy of the novel with him when he shot and killed John Lennon on December 8, 1980.
+He insisted that it was coincidental and that he was not emulating Mark David Chapman, who had also carried a copy of the novel with him when he shot and killed former Beatle John Lennon on December 8, 1980.
 Chapman later claimed in interviews that he had received letters from Bardo before the murder of Schaeffer, in which Bardo inquired about life in prison.

 Aftermath

 As a consequence of Bardo's actions and his methods of obtaining Schaeffer's address, the U.S. Congress passed the Driver's Privacy Protection Act, which prohibits state Departments of Motor Vehicles from disclosing the home addresses of state residents.
 After the murder, the first anti-stalking state laws were enacted in the US, including California Penal Code 646.9.

 "Star Struck", an episode of the second season of Law & Order, was partially based on this case.

-On July 27, 2007, Bardo was stabbed 11 times on his way to breakfast in the maximum-security unit at Mule Creek State Prison in Amador County, California.
+On July 27, 2007, eighteen years after Schaeffer's death, Bardo was stabbed 11 times on his way to breakfast in the maximum-security unit at Mule Creek State Prison in Amador County, California.
 Two shivs (inmate-made weapons) were found at the scene.
-He was treated at the UC Davis Medical Center and returned to prison, officials said.
-The suspect in the attack was another convict, serving 82 years to life for second-degree murder.
+The suspect in the attack was another inmate, serving 82 years to life for second-degree murder.

-As of 2025, Bardo is serving his life sentence at the Avenal State Prison in Avenal, California.
+In 2019, Bardo expressed remorse about killing Schaeffer: "She was irreplaceable.
+I think about her every day because she should be here.
+I realize what I've done and I feel a lot of tremendous guilt."
+As of 2026, he is serving his life sentence at the Avenal State Prison in Avenal, California.